wmhack2023/wmhack2023.github.io/_posts/2023-05-27-wmhack2023-report-tonythomas.md

    section explained in a different way.
 2. Send the script for evaluation, and maybe make it into a gadget.
 3. Explore if we can use any other free LLM models instead.
 There were a couple of talks about it during the hackathon.
-4. Refactoring of the script (in general), and rely on APIs for data, and not text scrapping.
+4. Refactoring of the script (in general), and rely on APIs for data, and not text scraping.
 5. Open up the script, so that it can be used for the [Village Pump](https://en.wikipedia.org/wiki/Wikipedia:Village_pump).
 6. Explore how to deliver the script in a better way, and not rely on Github pages.